Pumpkin Spice Pandemonium

 Pumpkin spice has become more than just a flavour; it's a cultural phenomenon that marks the arrival of fall.
 Starbucks played a pivotal role in popularizing this seasonal craze with its Pumpkin Spice Latte (PSL), introduced in 2003.
 What started as a limited-time offering quickly evolved into a cultural icon, captivating taste buds and social media feeds alike.

-A cup of starbucks coffee with whipped cream on top
+A starbucks cup with whipped cream on top surrounded by pumpkins

 Starbucks' Pumpkin Spice Latte transcended its status as a mere beverage to become a seasonal sensation that reshaped consumer behavior and social media trends.
 Initially launched in just 100 stores in the United States, the PSL rapidly gained popularity through word of mouth and early social media platforms.